kattrali/deriveddata-exterminator/README.md

 - Restart Xcode
 - Select `Derived Data Exterminator in Title Bar` in the `View` menu

-Note: The default (`master`) branch builds for Xcode5.
+Note: The default (`master`) branch builds for Xcode 5+.
 To build the project for Xcode4, check out the `xcode4` branch before building the project.

 ## Usage